lgbouma/goumlab/content/blog/exoplanets/matplotlibClassicPlot.md

 ![Mass_vs_semiMaj]({attach}/blog/images/mass_vs_semiMajAxis_custom1.png)

-We remark that: (1) wow, that's a lot more planets than anyone could claim 20 years ago.
-(2) We can pretty clearly see some of the biases of the different planet finding techniques as they stand.
+We remark that: (1) wow, that's a lot more planets than anyone knew anything about 20 years ago; (2) we can pretty clearly see some of the biases of the different planet finding techniques as they stand.
 The transit (photometry) method is biased towards short-period planets that actually pass in front of their stars in a reasonable time.
 The planets we can currently directly image are much further out, away